49 Ways to Take Care of Your Skin

 Grape-seed extract is available for you to get the benefits of grapes without eating them, but it’s the resveratrol in red grapes that sees red wine appear on so many skincare diets.
 One glass of red wine contains resveratrol and other polyphenols that take care of your skin, you just need to only have one and drink water to cancel out the dehydrating effect of the alcohol.

-More polyphenolic compounds you can sneak into your diet are isoflavones, phytoestrogens that act as estrogen-antagonists in the body, increasing skin elasticity.
+#34.
+More polyphenolic compounds you can sneak into your diet are isoflavones, and phytoestrogens that act as estrogen antagonists in the body, increasing skin elasticity.
 This reduces wrinkles and seems to work more effectively in postmenopausal women.

 You get isoflavones from soy, which is a simple yet versatile ingredient that can be incorporated into many recipes.
 Chickpeas, fava beans, and pistachios also contain isoflavones, but soy seems to be the most efficient means of acquiring this nutrient.